HHS/simpler-grants-gov/documentation/decisions/adr/0004-api-framework.md

 ### Flask + Connexion

-This deserves its own option because it fundamentally changes the way that we would develop with Python+Flask.
+This deserves its own option because it fundamentally changes the way that we would develop with python and flask.
 With connexion, you first write your API contract, using the Swagger/OpenAPI standard.
-Then, the endpoints you defined will be mapped to your Python view functions, ensuring that your python code does what your API contract says it does.
-This makes it rather unique in the landscape of Python web frameworks, as most other tools start from your code instead of the other way around.
+Then, the endpoints you defined will be mapped to your python view functions, ensuring that your python code does what your API contract says it does.
+This makes it rather unique in the landscape of python web frameworks, as most other tools start from your code instead of the other way around.

 - **Pros**
   - Same as Flask